michaeladelson/Minigo/README.md

 SUPPORT

-Bugs can be reported and feature requests can be submitted at https://github.com/michaeladelson/Minigo/issues.
+Support issues can be submitted at https://github.com/michaeladelson/Minigo/issues.